scrabbletank/farhome-rules/rulesdoc.md

 *1st level*

 - **Casting Time:** 7 AP
-- **Range:** 7
+- **Range:** 15
 - **Duration:** 5 minutes
 - **Damage Type:** piercing

 A 3x3 tile growth of razor sharp bramble appears centered on a point in range you can see.
 The bramble counts as difficult terrain and is flammable, each tile burning away after taking 1 wound of fire damage.

 Any creature taking a move or sprint action through the bramble makes a Dexterity save against your spellcasting roll.
-On failure they take 1 wound die in piercing damage, being tangled in the bramble on a critical, ending their movement.
+On failure they take 1 wound in piercing damage, being tangled in the bramble on a critical and ending their movement.
 A creature makes this save only once per move or sprint action.

-The area increases by 1 for every level cast above 1st.
+The area increases by 2 for every level cast above 1st.

 #### Breath
 *1st level*